artainmo/web-development/back-front-end/rubyOnRails/README.md

 #### Arrays and hashes
 Arrays can contain different objects and are declared like this: `arr = [1, 2, "dwdw", true, [10, 9]]`.<br>
 To access the second value in the array `arr[1]` with first element being at index 0.<br>
+.push method can be used to add new values to the array.

 Hashes are sort of like JavaScript objects or Python dictionaries.
 They are a collection of key-value pairs.
 <pre>